samyipsh/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be replaced.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 The same applies for description `d/`.
-* Edited person should not resulting in duplicate person in the contact book.
+* Edited person should not result in duplicate persons in the contact book.

 [What is considered a duplicate person.](#duplicate-detection) <br>
 [List of what constitutes valid fields.](#valid-fields)